 - > Go back to the people we met at the beginning, and let them have the last word

-- > Mention the topic regularly
+- > Bring up the thesis regularly

 - > Use extended metaphors to tie ideas together and make them vivid.
 For example, you could discuss the environment as a human body, where all the parts have to work together

-- > Use an image, an object, a proverb or something adaptable for your investigation that runs like a thread in the story
+- > Use an image, an object, a proverb or something adaptable for your investigation that runs like a thread in the story.

 Simple words can be extremely powerful in keeping the reader with you as you track a complex argument.
 Use signpost words to indicate whether one paragraph follows on from the previous one (eg. ‘and’), changes direction (‘but’), is a consequence (‘so’), follows after (‘then’), and so on.